Yorca/yorca.github.io/_pages/about.md

 ---
 My name is Zhaojie Hu.
 I am currently a third-year PhD student at the University of Central Florida, under the supervision of [Dr. Xueqiang Wang](https://xw48.github.io/).
 Prior to my doctoral studies, I worked at ByteDance's Douyin Relationship and Privacy Team.
 I earned my Master's degree in Advanced Computer Science from the University of Manchester and my Bachelor's degree in Software Engineering from South China Agricultural University.

-My current research interests include Software Supply Chain Security and AI Security.
+My current research interests include Software Supply Chain Security and privacy compliance.

 ## Publications
 (*: Equal contribution)